 indicate with care and precision the importance of its questions and

-conclusions for the understanding of politics.
+conclusions for the understanding of its subject.
 When appropriate, it will

 also anticipate and respond to major objections to its position.
 To merit an

 A, a junior paper should be well written, developing its arguments in an